-Rory Linn is a New Orleans-based artist whose carved paintings explore the tension between what we reveal and what we conceal, building and carving through multiple layers of paint to create textural surfaces that become vessels for light and shadow.
+Rory Linn is a New Orleans-based artist whose abstract carved paintings explore boundaries of paint and sculpture, building and carving through multiple layers of paint to create textural surfaces that become vessels for light and shadow.

 Her current work explores themes of grief, vulnerability, resilience, and relationship dynamics, with pieces often beginning from emotionally resonant titles that guide the layering and carving process.
-Through this evolution, years of technical foundation now enable authentic emotional expression through textural surfaces that invite both contemplation and personal recognition.
+Through this evolution, her years of technical carving foundation now enable authentic emotional expression through textural surfaces that invite both contemplation and personal reflection.

 BIO